 In particular, companies should prepare for a No Deal Brexit, by understanding how leaving the EU might affect their own operations and employees, as well as their suppliers and customers.

 We know that each of our Members’ businesses is different, and so leaving the EU will impact companies in different ways.
-As the details of any final deal become clear, ADS will let Members know of any more specific steps they may need to take to prepare for the changes Brexit will bring.
+Working with our members, ADS has developed a “Brexit Readiness” questionnaire to help you put together your Brexit plan.

 Understand your workforce